Boeing 787 suffers two bruising days of problems

 While such circumstances are unexpected, they should not come as a surprise given the revolutionary nature of the plane, Aboulafia, of the Teal Group said.

-Airlines will watch closely to ensure aircraft are ready and that corrective measures are taken, given the cost of cancelled flights.
+Airlines will watch closely to ensure aircraft are ready and that corrective measures are taken, given the cost of canceled flights.